 Graveyards to visit during Day of the Dead Oaxaca

-- Xoxocotlan (best on 31 October) – this small town a short drive from Oaxaca is a loud and vibey place to visit.
+This small town a short drive from Oaxaca is a loud and vibey place to visit.
 It’s one of the most touristy places so you’ll feel like one of a crowd.
-Take a bus from Benito Juarez Avenue (7 pesos) or take a taxi which should take 15 minutes and cost 150-200 pesos.
+Take a bus from Benito Juarez Avenue (7 pesos) or a taxi which should take 15 minutes and cost 150-200 pesos.

 Watch the comparsas (parades)